FAQ - Frequently Asked Questions

 Can I build pucks and sell them to a club?

 Short answer: Yes.
 But please keep the price fair!
-The hardware is open source.
-The club can then purchase the required software key from our shop.
+Hardware and software are both open source and free.
 Keep in mind, though, that you become legally responsible for the hardware you build.
 For "your own club" that is no problem.
 Selling 100 sets on eBay – that is up to you.

 There are LED games for 150 € on Amazon or AliExpress – why not just buy one of those?